corda/corda/docs/source/hello-world-contract.rst

 ^^^^^^^^^^^^^^^^^^
 The first thing we add to our contract is a *command*.
 Commands serve two functions:

-* They indicate the transaction's intent, allowing us to perform different verification given the situation

-  * For example, a transaction proposing the creation of an IOU could have to satisfy different constraints to one redeeming an IOU
+* They indicate the transaction's intent, allowing us to perform different verification given the situation.
+For example, a transaction proposing the creation of an IOU could have to satisfy different constraints to one redeeming an IOU

-* They allow us to define the required signers for the transaction

-  * For example, IOU creation might require signatures from the borrower alone, whereas the transfer of an IOU might require signatures from both the IOU's borrower and lender
+* They allow us to define the required signers for the transaction.
+For example, IOU creation might require signatures from the borrower alone, whereas the transfer of an IOU might require signatures from both the IOU's borrower and lender

 Our contract has one command, a ``Create`` command.
 All commands must implement the ``CommandData`` interface.